Quantum reservoir computing in Jaynes-Cummings models: Nonlinear memory and time-series prediction: Discussion

-A natural extension of this work is to assess theoretically if the memory capacity and the predictive performance of both our reservoirs improve when taking into account the nonlinear Kerr effects in the qubit-boson system, as explored in the experimental work \cite{carles2025}.
-A theoretical analysis to assess the effect of the parity measurement strategy implemented in Ref. \cite{mcmahon2024} on the memory and the role of the state non-Gaussianity are challenging open questions.
-Furthermore, this QRC system can be scaled up considering not only coupled JC units, but also multiphoton JC interaction with one atom~\cite{laha_2024}, or even multiple atoms interacting with one single mode~\cite{zhu2025}.
-Finally, exploring tailored measurement strategies presents a promising avenue not only to assess potential limitations in on-line processing but also for enhancing the complexity of the reservoir dynamics.
+A natural extension of this work is to assess theoretically whether the memory capacity and the predictive performance of both our reservoirs improve when taking into account the nonlinear Kerr effects in the qubit-boson system or different monitoring strategies.
+As explored in the experimental work \cite{carles2025}, such an improvement may depend on the complex interplay between Kerr strength and the other reservoir parameters.
+On the other hand, a theoretical analysis to assess the effect of the parity measurement strategy implemented in Ref. \cite{mcmahon2024} on the memory and the role of the state non-Gaussianity are challenging open questions.
+Furthermore, this QRC system can be scaled up, considering not only coupled JC units, but also multiphoton JC interaction with one atom~\cite{laha_2024}, or even multiple atoms interacting with one single mode~\cite{zhu2025}.
+Finally, exploring tailored measurement strategies presents a promising avenue not only to assess potential limitations in online processing but also for enhancing the complexity of the reservoir dynamics.